smstong/smstong.github.io/md/sed-faq.md

 dst += "\n" + src
 ```

-# How to read a while file into pattern space?
+# How to read a whole file into pattern space?

 ```bash
 cat /etc/passwd | sed ':a;$!{N;ba}'